PhD Student

 Personal Interests:

 Aside from the healthy interest in math and computer science in general that one would expect from a CS grad student, I am also passionate about foreign languages and music.
-I've spent a total of about 14 months living in Germany and have learned the language fairly well.
-I'm also interested in and am able to speak a bit of Spanish (decent amount of what I remember from high school), French (broken but somewhat functional), and Russian (minimal).
+I've spent a total of about 14 months living in Germany and know the language quite well.
+I've also spent some time studying (independently or otherwise and in decreasing order of competence) Spanish, French, Dutch, and Russian.